maringuu/evaluatie/README.md

 -- Make this a table, so we can import vectors in it.
--- Functions in this list must folfill the following:
+-- Functions in this list must fulfill the following:
--- * Be part of a complete binary (This implies non-null vectors for each function) -- * Be defined in the source code (i.e. have a non-null file) -- * be in the .text section
+-- * Be part of a complete binary (Does not imply that the vector is null, as evalautie is a superset of ghidra functions) -- * Be defined in the source code (i.e. have a non-null file) -- * be in the .text section
 -- * be part of the specified package